 Poly (L-lactic acid) (PLA) (120.000 gr/mol) was purchased from Nature Works LLC, Minnetonka, MN.
 Other chemicals and reagents, e.g., chloroform, Tween80 were employed in the experiments purchased from Sigma-Aldrich.
 Hazelnut shell powders were used as filler materials.
 The fillers were collected from Ordu, Turkey.
-Since the hazelnut shell powder contains the outer and inner parts of the shell together, the necessity of separating the components were again separated from each other by the traditional airflow method.
+Since the hazelnut shell powder contains the outer and inner parts of the shell together, the necessity of separating the components from each other has emerged.
+These components were again separated from each other by the traditional airflow method.
 Various types of sieves were used for the sieving process.
 In the sieving process, powder composites with a size distribution of approximately 200 microns were obtained.